 - Gearing Ratio reduces from 34.7% to 34.3%.
 17 out of 37 have Gearing Ratio more than 35%.
 In general, Singapore REITs sector gearing ratio is healthy.

-- Most overvalue REIT is Parkway Life (Price/NAV = 1.63), followed by Keppel DC REIT (Price/NAV = 1.37), First REIT (Price/NAV = 1.34), Mapletree Industrial Trust (Price/NAV = 1.32) and Ascendas REIT (Price/NAV = 1.31)
+- Most overvalue REIT is Parkway Life (Price/NAV = 1.73), followed by Keppel DC REIT (Price/NAV = 1.48), First REIT (Price/NAV = 1.37), Mapletree Industrial Trust (Price/NAV = 1.39) and Ascendas REIT (Price/NAV = 1.31)

-- Most undervalue (base on NAV) is Fortune REIT (Price/NAV = 0.72), followed by Far East HTrust (Price/NAV = 0.75), Sabana REIT (Price/NAV = 0.79) and Keppel REIT (Price/NAV = 0.83).
+- Most undervalue (base on NAV) is Fortune REIT (Price/NAV = 0.71), followed by Far East HTrust (Price/NAV = 0.79) and Sabana REIT (Price/NAV = 0.79).

-- Highest Distribution Yield (TTM) is Sabana REIT (8.47%), followed by SoilBuild BizREIT (8.4%), Viva Industrial Trust (7.88%) and iREIT Global REIT (7.89%).
+- Highest Distribution Yield (TTM) is SoilBuild BizREIT (8.94%), followed by Cache Logistic Trust (8.08%), Lippo Mall Indonesia Retail Trust (8.00%) and iREIT Global REIT (7.90%).

-- Highest Gearing Ratio is Cache Logistic Trust (43.4%), iREIT Global (42.1%).
+- Highest Gearing Ratio is Cache Logistic Trust (43.6%), iREIT Global (41.3%).